iPSC Application

 • Unlimited self-renewal capacity

 Organoids Organoids are 3D cell cultures grown in vitro that generalize key features of organs in vivo.
-Because organoids have the genetic and physiological similarities required for human disease modeling, they can be used for future disease modeling and drug screening applications to assess efficacy and safety.
+Because organoids have the genetic and physiological similarities required for human disease modeling, they can be used for disease modeling and drug screening applications to assess efficacy and safety.

 • Summarize key features of in vivo organs